 The skill of active listening can be a powerful tool for helping athletes initiate change.
 Athletes want to know that a sports nutrition professional cares about them, their performance, and their capabilities for change.
 Sports nutrition professionals should refrain from developing a "dictatorship" where athletes simply sit quietly and listen to the dietary changes they "need" to make to improve their performance and/or health.
 Instead, athletes should be active participants in their meal planning and goal setting.
 Food selections should be based on an athlete's likes and dislikes versus which foods are "best" for them-if an athlete does not enjoy the foods in the established meal plan, adherence will be poor.
 Goals should be realistic and manageable to plant the seeds for success and accomplishment that will motivate athletes to continue working on healthy eating behaviors.
-Listen to athletes-know their goals, questions, and concerns-and then build an individual-
+List athletes-know their goals, questions, and concerns-and then build an individualized plan that is mutually acceptable and productive.